demarbre1u/space-shooter/README.md

 This project is a simple Space Shooter game made using Light-Weight Java Game Library (LWJGL).

+## How to play

+The game controls :
+ - W, A, S, D : move spaceship on screen
+ - Spacebar : fire projectiles
+ - R : when on game over screen, restarts the game

-## Functionalities
+## Features

-The currently implemented functionalities :
+The currently implemented features :
 - Infinite scrolling
 - Score system
 - Obstacles and enemies
 - Hit points
 - Power-ups
-- More type of enemies
+- More types of enemies

-Functionalities to come (some day, hopefully) :
+Features to come (some day, hopefully) :
 - Scoreboard
 - Enemies that fire missiles
-- More type of obstacles
+- More types of obstacles
 - Bosses
 - Sound
+- Pause menu
+- Title menu

 ## How to deploy the project